jonathanmdr/ojp/documents/environment-setup/sqlserver-testing-guide.md

 - `encrypt=false;trustServerCertificate=true` - SSL configuration for testing

 ## LOBs special treatment
-n SQL Server JDBC driver, advancing a ResultSet invalidates any associated LOBs (Blob, Clob, binary streams).
+In SQL Server JDBC driver, advancing a ResultSet invalidates any associated LOBs (Blob, Clob, binary streams).
 To prevent errors, OJP reads LOB-containing rows one at a time instead of batching multiple rows.

 Additionally, LOBs are fully read into memory upfront, which may increase memory usage depending on their size.